Logo Voyage

 Get in

-Two trains a day run from the Junction to 2 Tipperary railway station 300 m south of town centre, and continue to Cahir, Clonmel, Carrick-on-Suir and Waterford.
+2 Tipperary railway station is 300 m south of town centre.
+It has two trains a day from the Junction, heading to Cahir, Clonmel, Carrick-on-Suir and Waterford.
 There are no facilities to pick up online tickets at Tipperary.

-Expressway Bus 55 runs daily every two hours from Limerick city to Limerick Junction and Tipperary, continuing to Cahir, Clonmel, Carrick-on-Suir and Waterford.
+Expressway Bus 55 runs daily every couple of hours from Limerick city to Limerick Junction and Tipperary, continuing to Cahir, Clonmel, Carrick-on-Suir and Waterford.

 Bus 855 runs four times a day between Tipperary, Limerick Junction, Cahir, Cashel and Golden, with an extra evening run F Sa.